Girls in the Classroom

 Girls interviewed also spoke on teachers exacerbating the difference between girls and boys physically, which they felt contributed to an atmosphere of sexism in the classroom.
 One survey respondent wrote, “teachers have asked boys to lift heavy boxes because they are seen as ‘stronger,’” while another elaborated, saying “teachers ask boys to do physical tasks – putting up chairs/getting books.”
 While boys are, scientifically speaking, generally stronger than girls, many respondents felt that they were just as capable of doing those tasks around the classroom.
 Teachers bringing stereotypical household norms into the classroom made them feel less important.

 Some comments on the survey addressed the attitude in the classroom when girls would speak up or have knowledge on a certain subject.
 One student wrote that “other students have sometimes talked to me in a condescending way when I have as much knowledge on a subject as they do.”
-Frequently, girls felt that some boys in the classroom view girls as “bossy” if they speak their mind or don’t take them seriously when they share their thoughts in class.
+Frequently, girls said that some boys in the classroom view girls as “bossy” if they speak their mind or don’t take them seriously when they share their thoughts in class.

 Certainly, not all girls felt that they have experienced gender discrimination in the Mount Greylock classrooms.
 Senior Shaelyn Roberts said that, in her experience, “everyone is included the same way” in her classes.
 Some students said that Mount Greylock is better off than other high schools: one respondent answered that she hadn’t faced discrimination, but “[has] friends and [female] cousins… who often feel like they shouldn’t speak up to avoid seeming bossy.”
 Several surveyed emphasized this train of thought, commenting on how did not feel they have faced the discrimination that they have heard of students at other schools facing.